Key Word Search

 About the only thing that is more ubiquitous and consistently uniform than the appearance of the human face in our lives, is the three dimensional, volumetric, nature of every aspect of our universe.

 I'm a firm believer in the idea that nothing should ever be considered conclusive at this level of understanding.
-That said, we can at least accept that this demonstration provides strong support for the notion that it is the volumetric nature of reality, and not so much the human form, that is responsible for the illusion.
+That said, we can at least accept that this demonstration provides strong support for the notion that it is top-down expectations of the volumetric nature of reality, and not so much the human form, that is responsible for the perception.